magik-sword/LLM-Project/README.md

 ### Future Work

 * **Dataset Size:** Increasing the dataset size could likely lead to a smoother learning curve and allow for better classification.
-* **Hyperparameters:** Experimenting with different values for the model hyperparameters, specifically batch size and learning rate, could help stabalize the training loss.
+* **Hyperparameters:** Experimenting with different values for the model hyperparameters, specifically batch size and learning rate, could help stabilize the training loss.
-* **Different Models:** Other OpenAI models could be used to see how well the perform on the data set.
+* **Different Models:** Other OpenAI models could be used to see how well they perform on the dataset.

 ### How to Reproduce Results